Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Memorial plaque for the Lithuanian soldiers and partisans (left) and an amber artwork (as amber is considered to be one of the national symbols of Lithuania)

 Like in St. Casimir Church, the entire basement is a massive Lithuanian area.
-The main hall could be used for events and even basketball matches, while there are also rooms for many Lithuanian organizations ranging from parish choir to pensioner club (doubling as a Lithuanian library) to sports clubs.
+The main basement hall could be used for events and even basketball matches, while there are also rooms for many Lithuanian organizations ranging from parish choir to pensioner club (doubling as a Lithuanian library) to sports clubs.
 There are interesting artworks depicting Lithuania and Canada by A. Tamošaitis.

 Tamošaitis's works in the basment area of the Montreal Lithuanian church of Our Lady Gate of Dawn